aws-samples/aws-eda-slurm-cluster/docs/deployment-prerequisites.md

 If the file system already exists, then attach the appropriate security group to the network interfaces of the file systems.

+## Create Exostellar Management Server

+If you're going to use Exostellar Infrastructure Optimizer (XIO) then you will need to deploy the Exostellar management server.
+See the [XIO page](../exostellar-infrastructure-optimizer) for details.

 ## Create Configuration File